 God continues to use this body of believers to transform the world—Life-to-Life®!

-Dean Ridings serves with The Navigators in church ministry.
+Dean Ridings serves with Navigators Church Ministries.

 Please pray for God to continue changing lives through Denton Bible Church, and for The Navigators as we continue to inspire churches across the world to model Life-to-Life discipleship.